|January 8, 2018|

 3. PA Wounded Warriors: Won’t you help by donating a suggested $20 or more?
 Tax-deductible checks should be made to the Harrisburg Rotary Foundation -- memo: PAWW.
 Both checks and cash should be given to Linda by December 31.

 • Have you listed your Rotary Service in your LinkedIn profile?

 • Follow Rotary Club of Harrisburg Facebook page (and Like us) and www.hbgrotary.org for speaker/meeting updates

 • DID YOU KNOW?
 Contributions to The Harrisburg Rotary Foundation for memorials, birthdays, anniversaries, and holidays are always appreciated.
 The recipient receives an appropriate acknowledgment from the Rotary Club of Harrisburg and the contribution is also acknowledged in The Rotary Roundup.
 Donations are tax-deductible.

 1. The weekly Governors Newsletter can viewed.
 Go to rotary7390.org.
 Across the top are all the tabs, run your cursor over “District Newsletter” and a drop down box will put out and click on the newsletter.

-Last meeting 8/7/17 by Mark Stone
+Last meeting minutes by Curt Stutzman:

 2017-2018 Club Officers